encukou/freezeyt/docs/config.md

 ## Debugging options

-The following options are useful when debugging your application, or its integration with *freezeyt*.
+The following options are useful when debugging your application, or its integration with Freezeyt.

 ### Clean up  {: #conf-cleanup }

-By default, if an error occurs during freezing, *freezeyt* will delete the incomplete output directory.
+By default, if an error occurs during freezing, Freezeyt will delete the incomplete output directory.
 This is meant to prevent uploading incomplete results to web hosting by mistake.